d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 /dev/sda2     4096  3719167  3715072  1.8G Linux filesystem
 /dev/sda3  3719168 41940991 38221824 18.2G Linux filesystem
 ```
 Looking at our sda drive we see it partitioned into /boot of +- 1GB.
 The * indicates this partition is bootable.
-The rest of the drive is a fysical LVM partition.
+The rest of the drive is a physical LVM partition.
 This one is used to create logical volumes.
-With lsblk we see all availeble drives and its partitiones.
+With lsblk we see all available drives and its partitiones.
 ```bash
 student@linux-ess:~$ lsblk
 $NAME                      MAJ:MIN RM  SIZE RO TYPE MOUNTPOINTS